Revuelto de Espárragos Trigueros

 1. 01

 Place a non-stick frying pan over medium heat and add the olive oil.
-Toss in the minced garlic and let it sizzle for 30 seconds until fragrant but not browned.
-If using the ham, stir it in now for a quick 30 seconds to render its fat.
+Toss in the minced garlic and diced ham, letting them sizzle for 30 seconds until fragrant and the fat begins to render.

 2. 02

-Add the asparagus pieces, tossing them in the garlic oil.
-Lower the heat slightly and let them cook for 5 to 7 minutes until crisp-tender and brightly green, then add a pinch of salt.
+Add the asparagus pieces to the pan, tossing them in the oil.
+Lower the heat slightly and cook for 5 to 7 minutes until bright green.
+Season lightly with salt, keeping the salty ham in mind.

 3. 03